-Contaminant (Units) Level Detected Date MCL MCLG Violation YES/NO Likely Source of Contamination Health Effects of Contaminant Benzo(a)pyrene (PAH) (ppt) <0.1 1/24/23 200 0 NO Leaching from linings of water storage tanks and distribution lines Some people who drink water containing benzo(a)pyrene in excess of the MCL over many years may experience reproductive difficulties and may have an increased risk of getting cancer.
-Carbofuran (ppb) <1 1/24/23 40 40 NO Leaching of soil fumigant used on rice and alfalfa Some people who drink water containing carbofuran in excess of the MCL over many years could experience problems with their blood, or nervous or productive systems.
-Chlordane (ppb) <0.4 1/24/23 2 0 NO Residue of banned termiticide Some people who drink water containing chlordane in excess of the MCL over many years could experience problems with their liver or nervous system and may have an increased risk of getting cancer.
-Dalapon (ppb) <1 1/2/23 200 200 NO Runoff from herbicide used on rights of way Some people who drink water containing dalapon well in excess of the MCL over many years could experience minor kidney changes.
-Di (2-ethylhexyl) adipate (ppb) <1 1/24/23 400 400 NO Discharge from chemical factories Some people who drink water containing di (2-ethylhexyl) adipate well in excess of the MCL over many years could experience toxic effects such as weight loss, liver enlargement, or possible reproductive difficulties.
-Di (2-ethylhexyl) phthalate (ppb) <1 1/24/23 6 0 NO Discharge from rubber and chemical factories Some people who drink water containing di (2-ethylhexyl) phthalate well in excess of the MCL over many years may have problems with their liver, or experience reproductive difficulties, and may have an increased risk of getting cancer.
-Dibromo- Chloropropane (DBCP) (ppt) <0.02 1/24/23 200 0 NO Runoff/leaching from soil fumigant used on soybeans, cotton, pineapples, and orchards Some people who drink water containing DBCP in excess of the MCL over many years could experience reproductive difficulties and may have an increased risk of getting cancer.
-Dinoseb (ppb) <1 1/24/23 7 7 NO Runoff from herbicide used on soybeans and vegetables Some people who drink water containing dinoseb well in excess of the MCL over many years could experience reproductive difficulties.
-Diquat (ppb) <1 1/24/23 20 20 NO Runoff from herbicide use Some people who drink water containing diquat in excess of the MCL over many years could get cataracts.
+Contaminant (Units) Level Detected Date MCL MCLG Violation YES/NO Likely Source of Contamination Health Effects of Contaminant Benzo(a)pyrene (PAH) (ppt) <0.1 1/17/24 200 0 NO Leaching from linings of water storage tanks and distribution lines Some people who drink water containing benzo(a)pyrene more than the MCL over many years may experience reproductive difficulties and may have an increased risk of getting cancer.
+Carbofuran (ppb) <1 1/17/24 40 40 NO Leaching of soil fumigant used on rice and alfalfa Some people who drink water containing carbofuran more than the MCL over many years could experience problems with their blood, or nervous or productive systems.
+Chlordane (ppb) <0.4 1/17/24 2 0 NO Residue of banned termiticide Some people who drink water containing chlordane more than the MCL over many years could experience problems with their liver or nervous system and may have an increased risk of getting cancer.
+Dalapon (ppb) <1 1/17/24 200 200 NO Runoff from herbicide used on rights of way Some people who drink water containing dalapon well more than the MCL over many years could experience minor kidney changes.
+Di (2-ethylhexyl) adipate (ppb) <1 1/17/24 400 400 NO Discharge from chemical factories Some people who drink water containing di (2-ethylhexyl) adipate well more than the MCL over many years could experience toxic effects such as weight loss, liver enlargement, or possible reproductive difficulties.
+Di (2-ethylhexyl) phthalate (ppb) <1 1/17/24 6 0 NO Discharge from rubber and chemical factories Some people who drink water containing di (2-ethylhexyl) phthalate well more than the MCL over many years may have problems with their liver, or experience reproductive difficulties, and may have an increased risk of getting cancer.
+Dibromo- Chloropropane (DBCP) (ppt) 200 0 Runoff/leaching from soil fumigant used on soybeans, cotton, pineapples, and orchards Some people who drink DBCP in excess of the MCL over many years could experience reproductive difficulties and may have an increased risk of getting cancer.
+Dinoseb (ppb) <1 1/17/24 7 7 NO Runoff from herbicide used on soybeans and vegetables Some people who drink water containing dinoseb well more than the MCL over many years could experience reproductive difficulties.
+Diquat (ppb) <1 1/17/24 20 20 NO Runoff from herbicide use Some people who drink water containing diquat in excess of the MCL over many years could get cataracts.
 Dioxin [2,3,7,8-TCDD] (ppq) 30 0 Emissions from waste incineration and other combustion; discharge from chemical factories Some people who drink water containing dioxin in excess of the MCL over many years could experience reproductive difficulties and may have an increased risk of getting cancer.
-Endothall (ppb) 100 100 Runoff from herbicide use Some people who drink water containing endothall in excess of the MCL over may years could experience problems with their stomach or intestines.
+Endothall (ppb) 100 100 Runoff from herbicide use Some people who drink water containing endothall more than the MCL over may years could experience problems with their stomach or intestines.